nodejs/node/doc/guides/investigating_native_memory_leak.md

 ```

-where we can see the specific file name and line in the Node.js code which
+Now we can see the specific file name and line in the Node.js code which
 caused the allocation (inspector_agent.cc:140).